 A closing thought, referring back to the picture at the top.
 If you forgot your hydration you’d probably do a LOT worse than if you forgot your watch.

 Alternatives: There are many around which you will find easily enough on Google.
 I specifically like the free online tool to help asses your personal hydration requirements (here).

 You might be able to ‘get by’ with isotonic sports drinks.
-But, I don’t know about you, I struggle sometimes to consume the sugary sports drinks and after a couple prefer water.
+But, I don’t know about you, I struggle sometimes to consume sugary sports drinks and after a couple I simply prefer water.

 Detailed Review: n/a